github/docs/content/developers/apps/building-oauth-apps/authorizing-oauth-apps.md

 ### Loopback redirect urls

 The optional `redirect_uri` parameter can also be used for loopback URLs.
 If the application specifies a loopback URL and a port, then after authorizing the application users will be redirected to the provided URL and port.
-The `redirect_uri` does not need to match the port specified in the callback url for the app.
+The `redirect_uri` does not need to match the port specified in the callback URL for the app.

 For the `http://127.0.0.1/path` callback URL, you can use this `redirect_uri`: